lemire/docker_programming_station/README.md

 - You should map specific directories insider a user directory.
 Do you use this script to map system-owned  directories like `/home/` or `/usr/` as it would be unsafe.

+Tricks:
+- If you put the `run` command in your PATH, you will be able to run it from everywhere.
+- A handy command to run from time to time is `docker system prune`, as it can help you remove unneeded images.

 ## Requirements

 - A working docker installation under Linux, macOS or related system.